-As of December 31, 2019, the amount of debt authorized but unissued was \$15,620,000.
+As of December 31, 2022, the amount of debt authorized but unissued was \$15,620,000.
 The District intends to issue over time a part or all of the remaining authorized but unissued general obligation debt for purposes of providing public improvements to support development as it occurs within the District's service area.

-NOTE 6: RELATED PARTIES
+NOTE 7: RELATED PARTIES

 Some members of the Board of Directors are employees, owners or members of the Developer.
-The District does not owe the Developer any amounts as of December 31, 2019.
+The District owes the Developer \$1,000,000 as of December 31, 2022.

-NOTE 7: RISK MANAGEMENT
+NOTE 8: RISK MANAGEMENT